EnriqueArranz/FullStackGrup6/README.md

 ### Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+### Development Server

+Run `npm run start` to run the app.
+The application will be available at http://localhost4200

 ### Running Unit Tests